Dog Crates & Crate Pads8 Results

 Do I need a dog crate with multiple doors?

 Technically speaking, pet parents don’t need a dog crate with multiple doors, but the double door design makes cleaning easier.
 It’s more convenient to have two openings, especially if you have two dogs sharing a crate.
 Multiple doors also give you options for where the crate will fit in your home, since your dog can access it from the front or side.

 Even if you secure your dog for travel using a backseat harness, bringing along a collapsible travel crate gives him a safe and reassuring place to sleep when you reach your destination.
 Our dog travel crates are designed specifically to make it easy for you and your pet to get around.
 We offer light- and heavyweight styles for different travel scenarios, from errand running to long-distance hauls into the backcountry.
 Thoughtful engineering makes our travel dog crates a cinch to set up and transport, offering a pop-up home-away-from-home for your dog wherever you go.

 Take cues from your dog.
 Not every dog appreciates the solitude of a covered crate, but anxious or excitable canines can benefit from the security of a darkened, enclosed space.
-A cover limits the visual stimuli that can excite a dog and induce barking, and the presence or absence of it can communicate it’s time to sleep or to play.
-A covered crate on a road trip can help a dog for whom riding in the car is stressful, and it can continue to help him stay calm at an unfamiliar destination.
+A crate cover limits the visual stimuli that can excite a dog and induce barking, and the presence or absence of it can communicate it’s time to sleep or to play.
+A covered crate can alleviate stress for an anxious dog on a road trip, and it can continue to help him stay calm at an unfamiliar destination.